orkanylmz/toto-config-api/README.md

 # Request Lifecycle

 When the request comes;
- - Our handler first validates the request for query parameter `package`
+ - Our handler first validates the request for query parameter `package`.
- - The `country code` will be obtained from headers
+ - The `country code` will be obtained by reading user IP address from request headers.
- - Endpoint will create a random number between `0 and 100` and check the cache first, If it finds the configuration, it returns the response
+ - Endpoint will create a random number between `0 and 100` and check the cache first, If it finds the configuration, it returns the response.
  - If It can't find in the cache, It will check the DB, if the query satisfies, It will automatically sync the cache and returns the response.
-(So further requests can be served directly from cache.)
+(So further requests can be served directly from cache).

+# Geolocation Extraction
+Since the API deployed in Cloud Run, It handles the Country extraction from a custom API, since Cloud Run does not provide Country Code to us through headers.

 # Cloud Architecture
 - CloudSQL Postgres